cisco/libamvp/README.md

 which the AMVP server uses to identify the client.
 You will need to contact NIST to register your client certificate with their server.

-The murl directory contains experimental code to replace the Curl dependency.
-This may be useful for target platforms that don't support Curl, such as Android or iOS.
-Murl is a "minimal" Curl implementation.
-It implements a handful of the Curl API entry points used by libamvp.
-The Murl code is currently in an experimental stage and is not supported or maintained as part of libamvp and should not be used in any production environment.

 ## Dependencies
 * autotools